 About 25-30% of our cases involve DWI charges in which the person is suspected of using drugs.
 (See Louisiana DWI Laws for more on the specific laws related to drug-related DWI.)

-DWI penalties for driving under the influence of drugs are the same as if the chemical that impaired the driver was alcohol.
+DWI penalties for driving under the influence of drugs are the same as they would be if the chemical that impaired the driver was alcohol.
+Thus, you need a DUI attorney to provide your best legal argument against the arrest.

-Louisiana’s Statutory Law Regarding Driving While Under the Influence of Drugs
+Louisiana’s Law Regarding Driving While Under the Influence of Drugs

 Louisiana has a specific statute regarding drug-related DUI crimes.
 The most relevant section of the law to those facing misdemeanor and felony DWI drug charges states: